Why Black Americans Face Higher Stroke Risks

 If you identify as Black, it’s incredibly important to stay on top of your body’s signals.
 Make time to visit your doctor regularly, and keep an eye on important numbers like your heart rate, cholesterol levels, and glucose.
 Don’t ignore unusual symptoms—getting them checked early can make a real difference.
 And if you’re outside this background, consider standing up for fairness in hospitals and clinics.
 Speak out against bias, support equal treatment for all, and help amplify the voices of those often overlooked in medical conversations.

-This condition can be prevented and treated, but it takes awareness, action, and a shared commitment.
-Together, we can lessen its impact and create a future where everyone has the chance to live a healthy, fulfilling life.
+This condition can be avoided and managed, but it requires awareness, proactive steps, and a collective commitment.
+By working together, its impact can be reduced, paving way for a future where everyone enjoys a vibrant, fulfilling life.

 How does mental well-being affect the risk for this condition in this community?